percona/pmm/docs/how-to/configure.md

 Enables/disables [DBaaS features](../using/platform/dbaas.md) on this server.

-!!! important alert alert-success "Important"
+!!! caution alert alert-warning "Important"
     Deactivating DBaaS ***does not*** suspend or remove running DB clusters.

 ### Integrated Alerting